Little Teeth Truths: What can I expect during my child’s first visit to the pediatric dentist?

 Want to make sure you cover all of the bases before you and your child’s first dentist visit?
 Be sure to take a look at this checklist to help ensure an enjoyable first visit and to use as a refresher for check-ups.

 Kevin Donly, D.D.S., M.S.
-AAPD Secretary-Treasurer.
+AAPD President-Elect.
 Dr. Kevin Donly is currently a professor in the Department of Pediatrics and Chair in the Department of Developmental Dentistry at the University of Texas Health Science Center at San Antonio.
 Previous positions include Professor and Associate Director of the Center for Clinical Studies at the University of Iowa, Associate Professor, Pediatric Dentistry at the University of Texas Dental Branch at Houston and Associate Professor, The University of Texas Medical School.
 Dr. Donly is a Diplomate of the American Board of Pediatric Dentistry.